 How much time do I have after NEET results to secure a management quota seat?

-Management quota seats fill quickly — typically within 6-8 weeks of NEET results.
+The best management/institutional-quota options are taken in the first official rounds — typically within 6-8 weeks of NEET results — and remaining seats thin out until the final stray-vacancy rounds (October-November).
 Government CAP rounds run first (August-October), and remaining management quota seats fill in parallel.
 Do not wait for all CAP rounds to finish before exploring management quota options.

 Important: Fee structures and seat availability change every year.
-All data is based on 2024-25 academic year information and is indicative.
+All data is based on the 2025-26 counselling-cycle information and is indicative.
 Verify directly with colleges before making admission decisions.
 FindUrCollege counsellors provide updated real-time information at no charge — call +91 91126 50438.

 Karnataka — The Top State for Management Quota MBBS in 2026

 Karnataka has the largest number of NMC-approved private medical colleges in India offering management quota seats.
-With over 30 private medical colleges and 150 seats per college, the total management quota pool in Karnataka alone exceeds 4,500 seats annually.
+With over 30 private medical colleges and 150 seats per college, Karnataka’s private MBBS seat pool alone exceeds 4,500 annually, of which roughly 30–35% (about 1,400–1,600 seats) fall under the management/institutional quota.
 For students scoring 400–550 in NEET, Karnataka is typically the first recommendation from counsellors.

 College